A Master's Degree or Endorsement Focused on Generalist Preparation in Special Education

 For full details, see the official program listings in the UNC Graduate Catalog:

-- We also encourage you to visit the School of Special Education's Generalist Emphasis page.
+- We also encourage you to visit the School of Special Education's Generalist Concentration page.

 - You may also be interested in dual endorsement in Special Education and Culturally and Linguistically Diverse Education via our Teaching Diverse Learners (Master's) program.